List of tsunamis affecting New Zealand: Meteor

+Chicxulub

+The Chicxulub asteroid impact near the Yucatán Peninsula is postulated to have produced a global tsunami 30,000 times greater than those produced by recent earthquakes.
+The asteroid is believed to have struck at the end of the Cretaceous period, 66.043 ± 0.011 Ma.
+Evidence of the tsunami is said to be found in olistostrome deposits at the top of the Upper Cretaceous Whangi Formation on the southeast corner of North Island and northeast corner of South Island.

 Eltanin

 The Eltanin impact meteor impacted in the eastern part of the South Pacific Ocean dated to the late Pliocene 2.51 ± 0.07  million years ago and was believed to have caused a significant mega-tsunami along New Zealand's coastline.

 Mahuika

 There is disputed historic evidence that a mega-tsunami with a wave height of greater than 30 metres could have struck Stewart Island in the 15th century.
 This has been attributed to a meteor impact.
-This event has been controversially linked by author Gavin Menzies with a disaster which reputedly hit a Chinese exploration fleet in 1422.
+The debunked pseudohistorian Gavin Menzies connected this event to a Chinese exploration fleet in 1422.

 Unknown cause

 200, 800, and 1600 East Coast, North Island

 A study of Puatai Beach on the East Coast of the North Island in 2016 identified three or four large tsunamis with waves between 9 and 12 metres had impacted the East Coast.
-While they are likely to have been from earthquakes the exact cause and timing has yet to be determined.
+While they are likely to have been from earthquakes, the exact cause and timing has yet to be determined.